 Our subsidiaries incorporated in China and our VIE are subject to PRC enterprise income tax on their taxable income in accordance with the relevant PRC income tax laws.
 Pursuant to the PRC Enterprise Income Tax Law, or the EIT Law, which became effective on January 1, 2008 and most recently amended on December 29, 2018, a uniform 25% enterprise income tax rate is generally applicable to both foreign-invested enterprises and domestic enterprises, except where a special preferential rate applies.
 For example, enterprises qualified as "High and New Technology Enterprises" are entitled to a 15% enterprise income tax rate rather than the 25% uniform statutory tax rate.
-From January 1, 2019 to December 31, 2021, the first RMB1.0 million of assessable profit before tax are subject to the preferential income tax rate of 20% followed by a 75% exemption for subsidiaries qualify as "Small Profit Enterprises," while the remaining assessable profit before tax under RMB3.0 million are subject to the preferential income tax rate of 20% followed by a 87.5% exemption for subsidiaries qualify as "Small Profit Enterprises", while the remaining assessable profit before tax under RMB3.0 million are subject to the tax rate of 20% followed by a 50% exemption.
-The enterprise income tax is calculated based on the entity's global income as determined under PRC tax laws and accounting standards.
+From January 1, 2019 to December 31, 2021, the first RMB1.0 million of assessable profit before tax are subject to the preferential income tax rate of 20% followed by a 75% exemption for subsidiaries qualify as "Small Profit Enterprises," while the remaining assessable profit before tax under RMB3.0 million are subject to the tax rate of 20% followed by a 87.5% exemption for subsidiaries qualify as "Small Profit Enterprises", while the remaining assessable profit before tax under RMB3.0 million are subject to the tax rate of 20% followed by a 50% exemption.
+From January 1, 2021 to December 31, 2022, the first RMB1.0 million of assessable profit before tax are subject to the preferential income tax rate of 20% followed by a 87.5% exemption for subsidiaries qualify as "Small Profit Enterprises", while the remaining assessable profit before tax under RMB3.0 million are subject to the tax rate of 20% followed by a 50% exemption.
+From January 1, 2021 to December 31, 2022, the first RMB1.0 million of assessable profit before tax are subject to the preferential income tax rate of 20% followed by a 87.5% exemption for subsidiaries qualify as "Small Profit Enterprises", while the remaining assessable profit before tax under RMB3.0 million are subject to the tax rate of 20% followed by a 50% exemption.
+The enterprise income tax is calculated based on the entity